Small Business Shipping Tips

 Are you selling your art and handmade crafts online?

-The way you ship your art to your buyers could be one reason why they come back to purchase more or go to a different seller.
+How you ship your art to your buyers could be one reason why they return to purchase more or go to a different seller.

 Packing and shipping art or delicate handmade crafts is a task that no artist or crafter enjoys.